ideaship/ceph-cookbook/README.md

 ### ceph\_client

 The ceph\_client LWRP provides an easy way to construct a Ceph client key.
-These keys are needed by anything that needs to talk to the Ceph cluster, including RadosGW, CephFS, and RBD access.
+These keys are needed by anything that needs to talk to the Ceph cluster, including RadosGW, and RBD access.

 #### Actions